Promotion

 Take a look at how the team performed on the ice during this past week's games:

-The Worcester Railers Hockey Club recorded a mark of 2-0-1 for the seventh week of the 2025-26 season.
-The Railers visited the Adirondack Thunder for three games on Friday, Saturday and Sunday.
-Worcester lost 2-1 in overtime on Friday night, won Worcester won 5-2 on Saturday night, and won 4-1 on Sunday afternoon.
+The Worcester Railers Hockey Club recorded a mark of recorded a mark of 1-1-0-0 for the ninth week of the 2025-26 season.
+The Railers visited the Adirondack Thunder and Maine Mariners for one game each on Wednesday and Saturday.
+Worcester lost 3-2 on Wednesday night in Glens Falls and won 4-2 on Saturday night in Portland.

 Last Week's Recaps